aws-samples/aws-saas-factory-billing-and-metering-reference-implementation/README.md

 ```

 You can ignore the warnings about the JVM using a major version higher than 11 if you are
-using a JVM version higher than 11.
-The pom files tell the compiler to build for a version
+using a Java compiler version higher than 11.
+The pom file tells the compiler to build for a version
 of Java that is compatible with Lambda.

 ## Testing

-There is Maven lifecycle that defines tests major functionality locally in this stack.
+There is Maven lifecycle that defines tests of major functionality locally.
 In order to
 test the OnboardNewTenant, ProcessBillingEvent, BillingEventAggregation and StripeBillingPublish, the
-DynamoDB Local (https://hub.docker.com/r/amazon/dynamodb-local/) container needs to be running in Docker
+[DynamoDB Local](https://hub.docker.com/r/amazon/dynamodb-local/) container needs to be running in Docker
 and listening on port 8000:

 ```shell script
 $ docker run -p 8000:8000 amazon/dynamodb-local:latest
 ```

-For the StripeBillingPublish test, the stripe-mock container (https://hub.docker.com/r/stripemock/stripe-mock) needs
+For the StripeBillingPublish test, the [stripe-mock container](https://hub.docker.com/r/stripemock/stripe-mock) needs
-to be run according to the Docker usage instructions here: https://github.com/stripe/stripe-mock
+to be run according to the Docker usage instructions [here](https://github.com/stripe/stripe-mock)

 The tests for TenantConfiguration and Constants do not require any external dependencies.